Barbo von Waxenstein: History

 The Barbo family originated in Veneto, later moving to Inner Austria, especially Carniola (present-day Slovenia).
-They claimed descendence from Roman Emperor Claudius.
-In 1547 the family settled in Kožljak (Waxenstein, in German) in Habsburg Istria.
-They were elevated to the rank of barons in 1622, and to the rank of counts in 1674.
+Although first documented in the 13th century, they claimed descent from Roman Emperor Claudius.
+In 1547 the family settled in Kožljak (Waxenstein, in German) in Habsburg March of Istria.
+They were elevated to the rank of Barons in 1622, and to the rank of Imperial Count in 1674 by the Emperor Leopold II.
+They held the titles barons of Guteneck, Pass and Zobelsberg, lords of Schlüsselstein, Kreussenbach and Dragomel.

-The family produced one Pope, Paul II, and several high-ranking officials and politicians in the Duchy of Carniola.
+The family produced several high-ranking officials and politicians in the Duchy of Carniola.
 The last male member, count Robert Barbo von Waxenstein died in 1977.
-He had one daughter, Countess Livia Barbo von Waxenstein, later Baroness von Reden (1921-2018).
+He had one daughter, Countess Livia Barbo von Waxenstein, later Baroness von Reden (1921-13 October 2018).